This Day In Music: February 25

 February 25, 1947 ~ Bassist Doug Yule, full name Douglas Alan Yule, born in Boston, Massachusetts, USA ~ Best known for his association with the Velvet Underground, playing with the band from 1968 through 1973.
 First appeared on the bands 1969 eponymous The Velvet Underground playing bass and organ, taking lead vocals on the track Candy Says.
 Would go on to work with Velvet-bandmate Lou Reed, with American Flyer, and others

 February 25, 1947 ~ Jazz, jazz fusion guitarist Ryo Kawasaki born in Koenju, Japan ~ Inspired to study jazz after hearing Kenny Burrell's 1963 Midnight Blue album.
 Kawasaki is one of the first to embrace, and help develop, fusion jazz.
-Played with various Japanese bands, including as leader, before relocating to New York in the early 1970s.
+Played with various Japanese bands, including as leader, before relocating to New York in the early-1970s.
 Recorded well over a dozen albums, and is especially acclaimed for Juice, generally considered his masterpiece.
 An in-demand sideman, Kawasaki has appeared on albums by Gil Evans, Elvin Jones, Masahiko Satoh, Cedar Walton, Ted Curson ('Round About Midnight), Gato Barbieri, Puff Daddy, Miko Kono (Are You Married), and Sam Morrison.
 Interested in technology since a young age, Kawasaki also helped develop the guitar synthesizer in collaboration with the Roland Corporation and Korg, and wrote music software for computers ~ Kawasaki passed away in 2020

 February 25, 1946 ~ Elaine Bookbinder, commonly known as rock, blues-rock, jazz singer Elkie Brooks, born in Salford, UK ~ Sang with Dada and Vinegar Joe before venturing out on her own.
-Best known for a number of UK hits starting in the late 1970s including Pearl's A Singer, After The Rain, Lilac Wine, Don't Cry Out Loud, Fool If You Think It's Over, and No More The Fool, all of which reached the top 20.
+Best known for a number of UK hits starting in the late-1970s including Pearl's A Singer, After The Rain, Lilac Wine, Don't Cry Out Loud, Fool If You Think It's Over, and No More The Fool, all of which reached the top 20.
 Has also worked with Robert Palmer, Humphrey Lyttelton, Wet Willie and Chris Farlowe

-February 25, 1946 ~ Progressive rock, Christian rock singer, keyboardist Jan Groth, full name Jan Leonard Groth, born in Sarpsborg, Norway ~ Rose to prominence in the early 1970s as member of progressive rock band Aunt Mary, singing lead and playing keyboards.
+February 25, 1946 ~ Progressive rock, Christian rock singer, keyboardist Jan Groth, full name Jan Leonard Groth, born in Sarpsborg, Norway ~ Rose to prominence in the early-1970s as member of progressive rock band Aunt Mary, singing lead and playing keyboards.
 Would later venture out on his own, focusing on Christian rock.
 Internationally perhaps best known as member of Just 4 Fun, representing Norway in the 1991 Eurovision Songfestival with the song Mrs Thompson reaching 17th place ~ Groth passed away in 2014

-February 25, 1946 ~ Jazz, rock drummer, percussionist, singer Tullio de Piscope born in Naples, Italy ~ Worked with Franco Cerri, Gerry Mulligan, Chet Baker, Stéphane Grappelli, Massimo Urbani, Gil Evans, Slide Hampton, Don Costa, Astor Piazzolla, Aldemaro Romero, Gato Barbieri, Eumir Deodato, Lucio Dalla, Fabrizio de André, Pino Daniele, Manu Chao, and others
+February 25, 1946 ~ Jazz, rock drummer, percussionist, singer Tullio de Piscopo born in Naples, Italy ~ Worked with Franco Cerri, Gerry Mulligan, Chet Baker, Stéphane Grappelli, Massimo Urbani, Gil Evans, Slide Hampton, Don Costa, Astor Piazzolla, Aldemaro Romero, Gato Barbieri, Eumir Deodato, Lucio Dalla, Fabrizio de André, Pino Daniele, Manu Chao, and others

 February 25, 1945 ~ Singer Claude Lombard born ~ Internationally best known for representing her native Belgium in the 1968 Eurovision Songfestival, reaching joint 7th place with Quand Tu Reviendras.
 Lombard would relocate to France in the 1970s, finding succes as a voice actress for TV and film including [title-beauty-and-beast-film] and The Prince Of Egypt ~ Lombard passed away in 2021

-February 25, 1945 ~ Hubert Lœnhard, commonly known as singer Herbert Léonard, born in Strasbourg, France ~ Broke through in the late 1960s with Quelque Chose Tient Mon Cœur, a French-language version of Something's Gotten Hold Of My Heart penned by Roger Cook and Roger Greenaway best known as recorded by Gene Pitney.
+February 25, 1945 ~ Hubert Lœnhard, commonly known as singer Herbert Léonard, born in Strasbourg, France ~ Broke through in the late-1960s with Quelque Chose Tient Mon Cœur, a French-language version of Something's Gotten Hold Of My Heart penned by Roger Cook and Roger Greenaway best known as recorded by Gene Pitney.
 Has since recorded about two dozen albums well into the 2000s, establishing himself as one of France's most endearing crooners

 February 25, 1937 ~ Pop, rock, jazz keyboardist Don Randi born in New York, New York, USA ~ Classically trained.
 Over a dozen albums as a leader, best known for leading a trio which included bassist Leroy Vinnegar and drummer Mel Lewis.
 In-demand session keyboardist from the 1960s onwards, including arranging for producer Phil Spector.
 Played piano on songs such as Nancy Sinatra's These Boots Are Made For Walkin', the Beach Boys' Good Vibrations and God Only Knows, and Buffalo Springfield's Broken Arrow.
 Present on albums by the Righteous Brothers, the Stone Poneys, Love, Tim Buckley, Elvis Presley (Elvis '68 Comeback Special), David Axelrod, Tommy Roe, Townes Van Zandt, James Brown, Bette Midler (Broken Blossom), and Neil Diamond